wangyoucao577/go-release-action/README.md

 - Support multiple `GOOS`/`GOARCH` build in parallel by [Github Action Matrix Strategy](https://help.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idstrategymatrix) gracefully.
 - Publish `.zip` instead of `.tar.gz` for `windows`.
 - No `musl` library dependency issue on `linux`.
+- Support extra command that will be executed before `go build`.
+You may want to use it to solve dependency if you're NOT using [Go Modules](https://github.com/golang/go/wiki/Modules).

 ## Usage